 Optimization — Optimization is a process of monitoring content (often a paid or sponsored ad) and modifying its details based on current performance.

 Pinterest — During its early years, Pinterest was an invitation-only visual discovery platform that allowed users (called pinners) to upload, save, and organize images.
-The network launched in 2009, and its growth was by word of mouth, and the platform become open to all in 2012.
-It’s now ranked the third largest social platform in the U.S.
+The network launched in 2009, and its growth was by word of mouth, and the platform became open to all in 2012.
+It’s now ranked the third-largest social platform in the U.S.